Twinklebear/tray_rust/README.md

 Intel for the hardware!
 Some older renders are shown as well without timing since they were run on a different machine.

 Some more sample renders can be found [here](http://imgur.com/a/3qNBc).
+I've also used tray\_rust for the past two years at [Utah's Teapot Rendering Competition](http://graphics.cs.utah.edu/trc/), view my animations for [2015](http://www.willusher.io/courses/cs6620/tr15.html) and [2016](http://www.willusher.io/courses/cs6620/tr16.html).
+The latter was made using the Blender plugin for modeling and contains more complex motion and sequences.

 [![Model gallery](http://i.imgur.com/X5y8oIq.png)](http://i.imgur.com/X5y8oIq.png)